• Skip to main content

 Please remember that bright lights will confuse baby turtles!

-Please do not touch the baby sea turtles in Florida or the big turtles.
+Please do not touch the baby sea turtles or the big turtles in Florida.
 It can harm the turtle, but it’s also illegal.
 Sea turtles are protected under the US Endangered Species Act of 1973 and Florida’s Marine Turtle Protection Act.
 It is illegal to touch the beautiful sea turtles or their nests.
 Please be a decent human being and keep your distance.

 Where to find sea turtles in Florida

 We spend a lot of time in southwest Florida, and there are plenty of opportunities to see sea turtles there.
-However, most of what we will talk about today are on the Atlantic side of Florida, not the gulf coast.
-Just remember that Florida’s sea turtles can be found all over the state!
+However, most of what we will talk about today is on the Atlantic side of Florida, not the Gulf Coast.

 Here are 10 of the best places to see sea turtles in Florida.